Here at Parkside, we are committed to safeguarding and promoting the welfare of children.

 Please help us by reading and complying with this guide.

-- Visitors will be issued with a badge that must be worn prominently so that staff and pupils can see that you are a visitor.
+Visitors will be issued with a green or red badge that must be worn prominently so that staff and pupils can see that you are a visitor.

-- If your visit involves working independently with children you will be asked to produce a current DBS certificate along with your Photo ID.
-Your visitors’ badge will be marked accordingly to indicate to staff members that this has been checked.
+If your visit involves working independently with children you will be asked to produce a current DBS certificate along with your Photo ID.
+You will be given a green visitors badge to indicate to staff members that this has been checked.

-- Alternatively, a member of staff will supervise your visit on site at all times during school hours.
+Alternatively, you will be given a red visitors badge and a member of staff will supervise your visit on site at all times during school hours.

 Child abuse can happen to any child regardless of elements such as gender, culture, religion, social background, ability or disability.
 If you feel that a child may be at risk of harm, then follow the 5R’s and inform one of our designated safeguarding officers immediately or alternatively a member of the school’s senior leadership team.
 They will offer advice and take appropriate action.
 A copy of the schools Safeguarding Policy is available via our website and a copy is located in the school staff room.